determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-gcp/dynamic-agents-gcp.rst

 .. _gcp-attach-disk:

 ****************************************
- Attaching A Disk To Each Dynamic Agent
+ Attach a Disk To Each Dynamic Agent
 ****************************************

 If your input data set is on a persistent disk, you can attach that disk to each dynamic agent by